Man’s Best Friend:

 And if this is anywhere close to being on-target, then Arcturus and Orion Black knew that former Head Boy and Hogwarts’ social leader Tom Riddle was a halfblood, a thief, and almost certainly a parricide.
 Any of which would be ample reason not to be involved in anything he might get up to.

 We don’t know about the rest of the Black family.
 Particularly now that the film designers have updated Cygnus’s dates on the family genealogical tapestry from 1938-1992 to 1929-1979 mirroring his cousin Orion’s.
-We don’t know where those numbers came from, but the HP Lexicon seems to have been willing to adopt them without reservation.
+We don’t know where those numbers came from, but the HP Lexicon seemed to have been willing to adopt them without reservation.
 In any case it puts Cygnus Black into the same Hogwarts year as Orion.
 And Alphard possibly in the same year as Riddle.

 That Alphard left a legacy to Sirius after he ran away from home and went to live with Alphard’s aunt and her family, despite her husband’s well-known opposition stance to the Dark Arts would tend to suggest that Alphard may not have had any use for Riddle either.
 Or it may just indicate that he wanted to take a posthumous slap at his sister, Walburga.

 I doubt that Orion and his father would have been overjoyed when Sirius was out defying Death Eaters shoulder-to-shoulder with James Potter, but they would not have regarded him as being in any danger of being swept up in Riddle’s train, and it seems not to have occurred to them that Regulus might be in such danger, until he after had actually joined up.
 And I was sure that that can’t have come as a pleasant discovery, either.
 Whether that discovery was made before or after Regulus’s death I do not know.
 But since it seems likely that he did not sign up until the year he lost his father, and his grandfather did not still live with the family.
-This suggests to me that it was a nasty surprise that only came to light after his disappearance and death.
+This suggests to me that it was a nasty surprise that only came to light after his disappearance, and his death was recorded on the tapestry.
 I think that Sirius was way off-base in his expectations there.
 Kreachur knew about Reggie signing up with the DEs, but Reggie’s parents may not have.

 And, by the end of 1980, both Regulus and his father Orion were dead.
 (And if the film designers are to be taken at their word, Cygnus was as well.)